Alternate format: Spotting malicious email messages (ITSAP.00.100) (PDF, 767 KB)

 - Pay attention to what is being requested.
 Most companies do not ask for sensitive or personal information in an email.

 Handle suspicious emails with care.
 When in doubt, avoid opening suspicious emails and contact the sender by another means (e.g. phone call) to confirm they contacted you.

-Do not click on links provided in emails.
-If you are being asked to log into an account for an unsolicited reason, do not click the link.
+Do not click on links, attachments or QR codes provided in emails.
+If you are being asked to log in to an account for an unsolicited reason, do not click the link.
+Do not open attached files and avoid scanning QR codes.
 Instead, visit the company’s website by manually entering the URL in your web browser or search for the website through a search engine.